tasnim2907/Netflix---Tableau-Dashboard/README.md

 ---

 ## 🎯 Key Features
-There are five main visualizations in the dashboard:
+The dashboard breaks things down into five main visuals:

 1. **Total Movies & TV Shows by Years**
-   - See how Netflix’s library has grown over the years.
+   - See Netflix’s library grow year by year.

 2. **Total Movies & TV Shows by Country**
-   - Explore a world map that shows where Netflix content comes from.
+   - Explore a world map and find out where Netflix gets its content.

 3. **Top 10 Genres**
-   - Find out which genres are most popular on Netflix.
+   - Check out which genres rule Netflix’s catalog.

 4. **Movies & TV Shows Distribution**
-   - Compare how many Movies vs. TV Shows are in the catalog.
+   - Compare the number of movies to TV shows.

 5. **Ratings**
-   - Check how content is spread across different maturity ratings (like TV-MA, PG-13, R).
+   - Get a look at how content spreads across different maturity ratings—TV-MA, PG-13, R, and more.

 ---